 As a dog ages, his dietary needs change because his energy requirements aren’t the same.
 The metabolism of seniors slows down and once active dog becomes unmotivated to play.
 However, some seniors don’t show signs of slowing down so you should adjust your dog’s food accordingly.
 Since they tend to have lower energy levels most seniors are prone to weight gain and obesity.

-Generally, senior dogs can continue to eat adult dog food as long as you feed around 20 calories per a pound of body weight.
-In cases when a dog is already obese you should transition him to senior formula that has fewer calories.
+Generally, senior dogs can continue to eat adult dog food as long as they feed around 20 calories per pound of body weight.
+In cases when a dog is already obese you should transition him to a senior formula that has fewer calories.
 Older dogs that suffer from health conditions like diabetes, digestive problems, or allergies should be fed with a prescription food.
 If this is too much for your budget talk with your vet since various commercial foods can serve as substitutes.

 How much to feed a pregnant dog?

 Pregnancy and nursing are important states in a dog’s life and come with different nutritional requirements.
-This means that your dog needs more calories that will support its and the health of the puppies.
+This means that your dog needs more calories that will support it and the health of the puppies.

 For pregnant and nursing moms malnutrition can lead to serious health problems and jeopardize the lives of both puppies and mama.
 You should increase the quantity of food you are feeding and adjust the amount recommended on the packaging.
-You should also encourage free-feeding, which means that your dog will be able to find food in the bowl at all times of the day.
+You should also encourage free feeding, which means that your dog will be able to find food in the bowl at all times of the day.
 This will help the mom to ingest all the required ingredients and transfer them to her pups.

 How much to feed to spayed and neutered dog?

 Once a dog is spayed/neutered his body goes through a hormonal change and some of them become more sedentary.
-This means that they are more prone to weight gain, which needs to be avoided in order to keep the dog healthy.
+This means that they are more prone to weight gain, which needs to be avoided to keep the dog healthy.
 You should decrease the amount of food your dog is eating by 30% and continuously monitor his body condition score.
 On the other hand, if your dog continues acting as before there is no need for a change.